 Villa Bentota

 Yet another creation of Geoffrey Bawa that I was lucky to stay at just last year, as my sister-in-law got married here.
 The property was built in 1880 and acquired by Bawa who remodeled the building and turned it into a boutique hotel a century later.
-Today it’s part of KK Collection group of hotels.
+Today it’s part of KK Collection group of hotels in Sri Lanka.

 The villa is situated only a short (about 5 minutes) walk from the beach.
 To get to the ocean you have to cross train tracks, and I find the passing trains part of the charm of this place (they also look good on pictures).
 The waves can be too rough to swim, but you can always enjoy a sunrise or sunset over the ocean.